-NOTE.
-Carefully read this manual and follow instructions.
+NOTE: Carefully read this manual and follow instructions.
 Your bicycle may come with additional instruction sheets that cover features unique to your bike.
 Please ensure that you read and become familiar with their contents.
+Proper assembly, use and maintenance of components like quick release hubs and brakes are essential to rider safety.
 Always wear a CPSC approved helmet when riding your bike.
 Familiarize yourself with local and state traffic and use laws.
 Keep all materials which come with the bike for future reference.

 Any major service or adjustments on your bike should be carried out by a competent adult or professional bike mechanic.
 If you wish to make adjustments yourself, this manual contains important tips on how to do it.
 CAUTION: Any adjustments you make are entirely at your own risk.
-Do NOT use your bike for freestyle and stunt riding, jumping or competitive events.
-Even if you are riding a mountain bike, you should know that off-road use or any similar activities can be dangerous, and you are warned that you assume the risk for personal injury, damages or losses incurred from such use.
+Do NOT use your bike for freestyle and stunt riding, jumping or competitieve events.
+Even if you are riding a mountain bike, you should know that off-road use or any similar activities can be dangerous, and you are warned that you assume the risk for personal injury, damages or losses, incurred from such use.
 Do not ride your bike when any part is damaged or not working properly.
 If you are unsure how to carry out repairs or maintenance on your bike, it is vital that you promptly consult a local bike mechanic for professional assistance and support.